We’d like to introduce you to the Commonwealth Bank of Australia. They’re known to Aussies as CommBank.

 Make your move to Australia smoother.

-To make your transition to a new life and job easier, CommBank has made a short Welcome to Australia video that explains how to get started with your banking when you arrive.
+To help you transition to a new life and job, CommBank has made a short Welcome to Australia video that explains how to get started with your banking when you arrive.

 You can also watch it here: https://youtu.be/2il-xb4WflE